-Ann Chalkley sent these two panoramic views of the Museum because of the way they are made they just give an impression of how the collection once looked and the following videos may also show what we had here before we closed.
+Ann Chalkley sent these two panoramic views of the Museum in Ipswich because of the way they are made they just give an impression of how the collection once looked and the following videos may also show what we had here before we closed.

 The original part with Ropework, tools etc

 The Museum of Knots and Sailors’ Ropework has been featured in The Daily Telegraph and on Collectors Lot on Channel 4, together with good mentions in Wooden Boat Magazine (USA.), and Australian Sailing Magazine amongst others.
 This coverage has bought us visitors from all parts of the world.
 We believe that museums should be free, so all we ask is that you sign our visitors’ book.

 You can see more of our museum’s collection on the Maritime Heritage East website which covers Museums with maritime collections in East Anglia.

 Des Has made two films with the Social History Curators Group, explaining how some of the tools in the Museums collection are used:

 Classic Sailor have just made a film based on a visit https://classicsailor.com/2019/11/the-amazing-museum-of-sailors-knots/